Horadmard/Sudoku/README.md

-# The Sudoku game as AI Project using BackTrack Algorithm
+# The Sudoku game as AI Project using $BackTrack$ Algorithm

 To do:
-- Use BackTrack Method
+- Use $BackTrack$ Method
 - Implant Tree and DFS(or smt better)
 - The Sudoku table must be clarify as a matrix of matrices
 - Algorithm Explanation